Wim Kok: Early life

-Willem Kok was born on 29 September 1938, in Bergambacht in the Dutch province of South Holland, the son of Willem Kok, a carpenter, and Neeltje de Jager.
+Willem Kok was born on 29 September 1938, in Bergstoep, Bergambacht in the Dutch province of South Holland, the son of Willem Kok, a carpenter, and Neeltje de Jager.

 After completing his studies in business at the Nyenrode Business Universiteit, he started his career in 1961 at the socialist Dutch Confederation of Trade Unions (NVV), where he was chairman from 1973 until 1982.
 In 1982, the NVV merged with the Dutch Catholic Trade Union Federation (NKV) to form the Federation of Dutch Trade Unions (FNV), of which he served as chair until 1986.
 In this position, he helped negotiate the Wassenaar Agreement.